tomurlh/bookshelf/README.md

 ## Shelfs

-The app comes with 3 predefined shelfs:
+The app comes with 3 shelfs:

 - Want To Read;
 - Currently Reading;